-A near real time streaming of device messages to a backend, platform or cloud is called 'Message Streaming'.
-CTC Platform receives the device messages, handles exceptions, acknowledges them, transforms them (from proprietary protocol to human readable format), enriches them with other metadata such as account, group, asset etc, and makes it available as a stream to a data consumer.
+Message streaming is an almost real-time streaming of device messages to a backend, platform, or cloud.
+The CTC platform receives device messages, handles exceptions, acknowledges them, transforms them (from a proprietary protocol to a human-readable format), enriches them with other metadata such as account, group, and asset, and makes them available as a stream to a data consumer.

 Message Streaming Types

-CTC supports 2 types of message streaming:
+CTC supports two types of message streaming:

 PULL-based streaming (CTC PULL [Data Pump]): A pull-based FIFO (first in first out) queue of device messages.
 The message consumer polls the queue at a predefined frequency.
 The TTL (time to live) for the queue is 48 hours, which means that messages older than 48 hours would be overwritten if they are not consumed.

 PUSH-based streaming (CTC PUSH): CTC pushes messages to a custom destination that is hosted by the consumer (client).
 Currently, the PUSH capability is available for the Amazon Web Services (AWS) cloud platform (using either the AWS_Kinesis or AWS_SQS mechanism) and Apache Kafka (using KAFKA_SASL_SCRAM via AWS MSK or KAFKA_SASL_PLAIN via Confluent Cloud and Azure Event Hubs).